kairosity/mp2-tunnel-focus/testing.md

 This way the html tasks and Task objects will always have the same ids and can therefore be connected seamlessly.

 __ISSUE 2:__ This solution however, created another bug that behaved oddly.
 If a user loads a previously saved list from local storage, adds some tasks and then checks off some of the new tasks, and then adds another task, the checkmarks were disappearing on some of the newer additions.
 They still had a "checked" attribute when investigated and they still had the "complete" class assigned to them to draw the line through them, but the application was not registering the visual checkmark on the page.
 I debugged this using the Chrome JavaScript debugger, and the breakpoints pointed at the particular method causing the error.
 The addNewTask method calls the toggleTaskComplete() method when it finishes running, to ensure that checkmark capability is available for the new task added.
 The debugger pointed to the part of the toggleTaskComplete() method where it checks if the item is 'checked' and if it is to add the class "completed".
 For some reason, this is where the actual ticks in the checkboxes were being removed from the items.
 I found that adding: ```checkbox.setAttribute("checked", true)``` fixed the issue by explicitly forcing the "checked" attribute on all new task additions.

-### __*Unit Testing*__

-## 6. dynamicPopoverNav()
+## dynamicPopoverNav()
-__METHOD SUMMARY__:
-### __*Manual Testing*__
+__METHOD SUMMARY__: This code creates and sets the options for the tippy.js popover box that this application uses for presenting the various options to the user.
+The code is taken directly from the tippy.js documentation.

 __ISSUE1:__ The popover.
 For my application's wireframed design to work, I needed to dynamically summon the navigation popover (containing edit, delete, timers etc...), on a specific task, as all the options relate to a particular task.
 They are not general.
 I created an array of ellipsis icons that I iterated through and added an event listener for clicks.
 When any of the icons were clicked the popover would appear over the associated icon.
 I started by using getBoundingClientRect() as illustrated below.

             const ellipsisArray = document.querySelectorAll('.task-options');